 Bear in mind, though, that digital transformation will not happen overnight, nor will it happen homogeneously.
 The digital transformation process is one that is bespoke: it must be tailored to the brand or retailer to fit their specific challenges and goals within their existing framework.
 The forms of digital transformation and its benefits are many:

-- Social media is a necessary arena for brands to master, strengthening brand-to-customer relationships, reinforcing brand identity and transparency, promoting multichannel commerce, and increasing sell-through.
+- Social media is strengthening B2C relations, reinforcing brand identity and transparency, boosting omnichannel commerce, & increasing sell-through.

-- In-store shopping hasn’t gone away, and many brands are integrating digital tools and solutions to their physical stores to accommodate customers’ changing desires and expectations.
+- In-store shopping can be boosted with digital solutions in physical stores to accommodate customers’ changing desires and expectations.